natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/A-4E%20Early.md

 | {{Specs|destruction|body}} || {{Specs|destruction|gear}} || 592 || 562 || 410 || ~8 || ~3
 |-
 |}
 These wings are well-known to be fragile and to easily snap at relatively normal speeds.
 To prevent this, always pitch positive relative to the wing.
 Pitching negative, or yawing too violently, are easy ways to tear one or both of your wingtips.
 Use the plane's high roll rate to your advantage, and make it a habit to preemptively bank into your turns.
+Also avoid speeding up too fast in a dive, which can also tear off wings at high speeds, instead open up airbrakes or lower throttle to 50% before diving.

 {| class="wikitable" style="text-align:center"
 |-